-So you’ve chosen to open a restaurant in Singapore – congratulations.
-Competition is steep, though, especially after COVID – 19, so you need to be aware of all the different aspects.
-This blog is a step by step guide to get you started and aware of everything you need to get organised.
+So you’ve chosen to open a restaurant in Singapore – congratulations!
+Competition is steep though, especially after COVID-19, so you need to be aware of many different aspects.
+This blog serves as a step-by-step guide to get you started and up-to-date on everything you need to get organised.

 #1 Start with a clear and thorough plan